diambra/docs/content/gettingStarted/_index.en.md

 - `-v $volumeName:/usr/local/lib/python3.6/dist-packages/`: creating/linking a volume named `volumeName` in user's local workspace with container's default Python packages installation directory to make changes persistent (they will be saved inside the volume)
 - `--mount src=$romsPath,target="/opt/diambraArena/roms",type=bind`: mounting and binding the user's local ROMs folder to a specific location inside the container where ROMs are expected to be located (`/opt/diambraArena/roms`)
 - `--mount src=$(pwd),target="/opt/diambraArena/code",type=bind`: mounting and binding the user's local folder from where the launcher script is executed, to a specific location inside the container where code to run is expected to be located (`/opt/diambraArena/code`)
-- `--name diambraArena diambra:diambra-arena-base`: specifying the name of the container to be created (`--name diambraArena`) and the image to load (`diambra:diambra-arena-base`)
+- `--name diambraArena diambra/diambra-arena:base`: specifying the name of the container to be created (`--name diambraArena`) and the image to load (`diambra/diambra-arena:base`)
 - `sh -c "cd /opt/diambraArena/code/ && $cmd`: specifying the command to be executed in container's shell

 {{% /tab %}}